vlayer-xyz/vlayer/book/src/appendix/architecture/releasing.md

 ![Schema](/images/architecture/releasing.png)

+## Developer Experience

+### Alpha and Beta Versions

+To ensure developers have the best possible experience, we will encourage and/or require them to always update to the most recent version of vlayer.
+Our goal is to release new versions daily.
+This approach ensures that:

+- Developers have access to the latest features and bug fixes.
+- We can guarantee compatibility among various artifacts.

+### Production

+In the production environment, we still want to encourage developers to update to the latest version; however, we may choose to:

+- Release new versions less frequently (e.g., weekly).
+- Avoid introducing breaking changes related to audited code or any of its dependencies.

 ## Artifacts and Deployment Cycles

 Each environment includes multiple artifacts, each with distinct deployment cycle limitations, as detailed below.